iotexproject/iotex-proto/README.md

 payload = hex-bytes of message you want to attach to transaction, can be nil/NULL

-2. construct a message ActionCore as defined in \proto\type\action.proto, with action = transfer message in 1
+2. construct a message ActionCore as defined in `\proto\type\action.proto`, with action = transfer message in 1

 Set version = 1, gasLimit = 10000, gasPrice = 1000000000000, that is 0.000001 IOTX

-For nonce, send an http GET to https://pharos.iotex.io/v1/accounts/io1mwekae7qqwlr23220k5n9z3fmjxz72tuchra3m, use the value of "pendingNonce" field in the reply
+For nonce, issue a gRPC request GetAccount(GetAccountRequest) as defined in `\proto\api\api.proto` use the value of "pendingNonce" field in the reply

 ### Sign raw transaction
 1. serialize the ActionCore message using protobuf